jessicascarborough/432-2021/labs/lab03/lab03_instructions.md

     sketch, we will use `2021` as our random seed for this work, and we’ll do the default amount of bootstrap replications.

-## Question 2 (40 points, 10 points for each part)
+## Question 2 (40 points, 4 points per part)

-For Question 2, start your work by identifying all observations in `hbp3456` excluding the 25 subjects who have missing values of both `hsgrad` and `income`.
-From that set of subjects, use `set.seed(432)` to select a random sample of 1000 for use in your Question 2 work, which will take advantage of tools we’ve seen in the `tidymodels` group of packages.

-Now, you will use linear regression methods (with two different engines:
-`lm` and `stan`) to predict **the square root** of a subject’s estimated (neighborhood) median income on the basis of the main effects of the following four predictors:
+In Question 2, we will walk through the process of fitting and evaluating two linear regression fits (one fit with `lm` and the other with `stan`) to predict **the square root** of a subject’s estimated (neighborhood) median income on the basis of the main effects of the following four predictors: